zephleggett/dl-nzb/README.md

 ## Contributing

 Pull requests welcome.
-This is a side project but I'll review contributions when I can.
+This is a side project to get started in rust, but I'll review contributions when I can.